-Programs Supported by the Scott M. Fisher Foundation Fund of the Culpeper Foundation
+Programs Supported by the Scott M. Fisher Foundation Fund of the Rappahannock Rapidan Community Services

-The Scott M. Fisher Foundation supports organizations like the Rapphannock-Rapidan Community Services Board (RRCS) in their efforts to raise awareness of the warning signs of depression and suicide, share valuable information on how and where to seek help, and provide emergency services.
+The Scott M. Fisher Foundation Fund, now a part of the Rapphannock-Rapidan Community Services Board (RRCS), supports the board's efforts to raise awareness of the warning signs of depression and suicide, share valuable information on how and where to seek help, and provide emergency services.

-Some of the programs that the Scott M. Fisher Foundation has also helped are listed below.
-There is a growing need for funds for these programs, as well as additional programs needing help from our Foundation.
+Some of the programs that the Scott M. Fisher Foundation Fund has also helped are listed below.
+There is a growing need for funds for these programs, as well as additional programs needing help from our foundation.
 Click on the links for more information on these programs:

 - Healthy Culpeper's After School Arts Program